 In this article, I’ll list the best areas and places to stay in Durham.
-I recently spent 3 months house-sitting in Durham and really loved every minute of my time there.
+I recently spent 3 months house-sitting in Durham and really loved every minute of my time there — it’s a great place to visit in the USA.
 It’s an easily walkable city that’s nicely separated into some great areas to stay and spend your time in.

 Table of Contents